-The LPI code, also known as the “SG 21 key”, is the unique reference number of a land parcel, almost like the ID number that every person is issued with.
+The LPI code, also known as the “SG 21 key”, is the unique reference number given by the Surveyor-General office to each land parcel.

 The first digit signifies the SG Office Code (C/T/F/N), still relating to when there were only four provinces (Cape Province, Transvaal, Free State, and Natal).

 The second digit is a placeholder and is always zero.

 The third and fourth digits refer to the Farming Registration Division code.